 In addition to the student-centered approach, YHOP includes comprehensive professional development and support for teachers, who work in partnership with NLM Educators to implement this unique, project-based program in their schools.

-YHOP uses a scaffolded learning format comprised of 10 Lessons (discover) and 10 Action Steps (take action) divided into 5 key Phases.
-The Lessons provide context and allow the students to discover content related to civics, character education, leadership, advocacy, research, and social issues.
-The Action Steps provide opportunities for students to use their knowledge to take action and make progress through the identification, research, and execution of their Action Project.
+YHOP uses a scaffolded learning format divided into 5 key Phases.
+The Lessons provide context and allow the students to discover content related to civics, responsible citizenship, leadership, advocacy, media literacy, research, and social issues.
+Along the way, students use their knowledge to take action and make progress through the identification, research, and execution of a student-led Action Project.
 The Phases organize the content and activities into larger themes or steps and provide opportunities for students and Classroom Teachers to check in and reflect on their progress.
 At the conclusion of the program, students attend the YHOP Impact Celebration, a year-end gathering of all participating schools, where they showcase their Action Projects to other students, school faculty, family members, community leaders, and sponsors.

 - Teach students the concepts and skills that will prepare them for responsible citizenship and help them to succeed at school, at work, and as contributing members of their communities.